tambapps/groovy-shell-user-manual/shell-general/index.md

 ### Class definition
 You can define classes.
 When you do so, by default, you can't put any other instructions after in the same prompt, they won't be processed (yeah, this is weird but this is how it works).
 You CAN put other instructions only if between the class definition and the rest, you put special the comment`/*PROMPT*/`.
 To get instances from the defined class, you'll need to use java.reflect methods.
-You can't construct instances with the syntax `a = new A()`.
-All defined classes will appear in the variable `CLASSES`, a map of class name -> class.
+You can construct instances with the syntax `a = new A()`.
+Also, all defined classes will appear in the variable `CLASSES`, a map of class name -> class.

 e.g: